htalibart/ppsuite/README.md

 # ComPotts Suite

 This package contains :
-* ComPotts, a tool to align potts models and corresponding sequences / alignments
+* *ComPotts*, a tool to align potts models and corresponding sequences / alignments
-* ComFeature inputs your sequence / alignments, processes them (filtering, trimming...), infers a Potts model, and outputs a folder with all the features that ComPotts needs to align the models and the corresponding sequences / alignments
+* *ComFeature* inputs your sequence / alignments, processes them (filtering, trimming...), infers a Potts model, and outputs a folder with all the features that ComPotts needs to align the models and the corresponding sequences / alignments
-* VizPotts allows you to visualize inferred Potts models
+* *VizPotts* allows you to visualize inferred Potts models
-* VizContacts allows you to visualize the top N couplings of the inferred Potts model and whether the couplings are contacts in the 3D structure or not.
+* *VizContacts* allows you to visualize the top N couplings of the inferred Potts model and whether the couplings are contacts in the 3D structure or not.
 You can visualize them around a circle thanks to Circos, or on a PDB structure using PyMOL.

 ## Requirements